 Top Start key Factors in a custom mobile app to building a team

 - Start with you.
 What are your strengths and weaknesses, and what type of people will complement your skillset?
 For example, if you’re good at developing but not so great when it comes to pitching, you’ll want to hire someone with solid sales skills.
 Famously, you need a hacker, hustler, and visionary for the best results!

 - Make sure that it is someone that you get on with.
 Even if you don’t always see eye to eye, you will all want one key aim: to grow the business and make it successful.

-- Recruit people who are different to you.
+- Recruit people who are different from you.
 If you hire people who think like you and act like you, there will be no balance in the team.
 Don’t be afraid to go outside your comfort zone and hire a team that has different opinions and tastes.

 - Communicate regularly.
 Regular meetings and calls will ensure that everyone is on the same wavelength and that there is no confusion.
-Even in the current climate, Zoom, Google Hangouts and Microsoft Teams make it easy to keep in touch.
+Even in the current climate, Zoom, Google Hangouts, and Microsoft Teams make it easy to keep in touch.

 - Make sure you know what everyone is entitled to from the start.
-This will make sure there are no arguments about compensation, benefits and shares further down the line.
+This will make sure there are no arguments about compensation, benefits, and shares further down the line.
 Get legal advice about your employment contracts if you need to.